kaicarver/sovelte/README.md

+# Yuansu -- The periodic table of elements, in Chinese

-This is an attempt at a small periodic table in Chines app.
+This is an attempt at a small periodic table in Chinese web app.

 The idea is that the elements in Chinese aren't that hard to learn and understand.

-*Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

 ---